Major City Projects

 There are several ongoing public and private projects in Greenville.
 Listed below is more information about some of those ongoing and future City projects.

 Elm Street Stormwater The Elm Street Storm Drainage Improvement Project will address flooding issues caused by outdated and undersized drainage infrastructure along Elm Street and some of its surrounding streets.
 The Elm Street System collects drainage from approximately 58 acres along Elm Street and discharges directly into the Tar River.
 This drainage area is highly impervious and includes segments of Willow Street, Brownlea Drive, East Third Street, and East Fourth Street.
+Work is scheduled to begin in 2027.

 Street Resurfacing The City of Greenville is responsible for more than 700 lane miles of streets throughout the City.
 The latest work in the City's Pavement Management Plan began in March 2024.
 The 2024 work includes new asphalt and milling on 27 City streets, with preservation efforts (including crack sealing, rejuvenator, micro-surfacing, and cape seal) on 51 others.